Synternet/syntropy-devops-integrations/ipfs-terraform-ansible/README.md

 <img src="images/header.jpg">
 </p>

 This examples describes how to use the **Syntropy Stack** to create a private IPFS swarm network with 16 nodes.
 Terraform is used to create the cloud infrastructure across three separate cloud providers.
-The virtual machines are then configured using Ansible.
-Ansible is also used to creat the Syntropy Network and the connections between the Nodes.
+Three nodes will be used to bootstrap the swarm network by adding lists of peers.
+Ansible is used to provision the Virtual Machines (VMs) by installing the required dependencies, to deploy the applications, create the Syntropy Network , and to create the connections between the Nodes.

 ![system](images/system_diagram.png)